wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 The upsell sales funnel builder creates exclusive offers for the customers, which will be shown to customers only once, based on the order email.
 Such one-click upsell offers garner higher conversion rates.

+#### 23) Page Builder Support to Build Responsive Upsell Offers

+Build the one-click upsell funnel for WooCommerce with Elementor Page Builder and other top builders available on WordPress.
+Our plugin allows you to easily create and customize your upsell offer pages without coding knowledge.

 == LIVE DEMO OF FUNNEL BUILDER PLUGIN ==